Python’s itertools

-Python’s itertools module is a cornerstone of Python's functional programming capabilities, offering a rich set of tools for handling and manipulating iterators.
+module is a cornerstone of Python's functional programming capabilities, offering a rich set of tools for handling and manipulating iterators.

-Whether you're optimizing your code for performance or looking to implement complex algorithms with ease, itertools provides the building blocks needed to craft elegant, efficient, and readable solutions.
+Whether you're optimizing your code for performance or looking to implement complex algorithms with ease, itertools

-What is itertools?
+What is itertools

-The itertools module, introduced in Python 2.3, is part of the standard library, which means it’s available out of the box without the need for external installations.
+module, introduced in Python 2.3, is part of the standard library, which means it’s available out of the box without the need for external installations.

 It provides a collection of fast, memory-efficient functions that are specifically designed to work with iterators.